-- a) As reflected in the Biodiversity Values Map, the Subject Land does not contain any areas containing biodiversity values. b) The Subject DA Footprint has been located over areas containing both native remnant vegetation and areas of cleared land.
+- a) As reflected in the Biodiversity Values Map states that the development footprint does not contain any areas containing biodiversity values. - b) The proposed development footprint has been located over areas containing both native remnant vegetation and areas of planted vegetation.
 Areas of remnant vegetation exist in highly degraded condition across the site. - c) Threatened species with the potential to occur on site do not attract species credits and are highly mobile.
-The Subject DA Footprint will impact upon TEC Lower Hunter Spotted Gum Ironbark Forest and River-flat Eucalypt Forest.
-As discussed previously, the vegetation within the site has not been identified as of high conservation value during current detailed surveys and is zoned under the Maitland LEP for Residential development.
-The direct impacts upon the vegetation that are associated with the proposal are considered unavoidable to allow for the site to be developed - d) The proposal will remove some hollow bearing trees that will be mitigated by installation of nest boxes within the Riparian / drainage reserve
+The vegetation within the site has not been identified as of high conservation value during current detailed surveys as indicated by the VIS.
+The site being highly disturbed, contains threatened Flora Species and any threatened fauna species that would utilise the site would be highly mobile) and would be adapted to highly modified environments. - d) The proposal will remove some hollow bearing trees.
+These trees are however considered isolated.
+No threatened species were identified on site.
+Species which may be inhabiting these trees are likely to be highly mobile species.

-Justifications for the decisions in determining the final location must be based on consideration of
+Justifications for the decisions in determining the final location must be based on consideration of minimise impacts on biodiversity values